ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### Order management

 With order management in place, users can now search for orders and filter search results.
-They also review order details and completion status, as well as cancel orders.
+They can also review order details and completion status, as well as cancel orders.

 ![The order list screen](img/4.5_order_list.png "The order list screen")